mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

 ![Tags resources](../../assets/images/pontoon/manage_tags_resources.png)

-Once you’ve created a new tag, you need to save the project in order to be able to manage the resources associated to the tag itself, using the button highlighted in red.
+Once you’ve created a new tag, you need to save the project in order to be able to manage the resources associated to the tag itself, using the button highlighted in green.

-A few tips on using this section:
-* Use the selector on the right (highlighted in orange) to switch between *Linked* resources, i.e. resources already associated to the tag, and *Unlinked* resources.
-* The first checkbox on the left (highlighted in green) allows to select all displayed items.
-Note: if the search returns multiple pages, only those currently displayed are selected and will be linked if *Link resources* is clicked.
-* There is no need to save the project when adding resources to a tag: linked resources are stored in the database as soon as they’re added with the *Link resources* button.

 ### Resource deadline